KusionStack/kusionstack.io/docs/kusion/5-user-guides/1-cloud-resources/1-database.md

 kusion workspace switch dev
 ```

-If you already create and use the configuration of `dev` workspace, you can append the MySQL module configs to your workspace YAML file and use the following command line to update the workspace configuration.
+If you have already created and used the configuration of `dev` workspace, you can append the MySQL module configs to your workspace YAML file and use the following command line to update the workspace configuration.

 ```shell
 kusion workspace update dev -f workspace.yaml